Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Throwable

 Throwable item component.
 Throwable items, such as a snowball.
-In format versions prior to 1.20.10, this component requires the 'Holiday Creator Features' experimental toggle.
+Released from experiment in format version 1.20.10.
 Item must have the `minecraft:projectile` component.

 Type: Object